 12. International Drive

 Where to Stay at International Drive – We stayed at Wyndham Orlando Resort and it was fantastic.
-Walking distance to restaurants and the theater, yet away from it all giving an upscale quiet retreat.
+It was within walking distance to some of the best attractiosn on International Drive and to nearby restaurants and the movie theater.
+Yet it was far enough away from it all giving an upscale quiet retreat.
 Check it out on TripAdvisor

 You can get your tickets in advance – Enjoy the city views from the pod with this flexible ticket that lets you visit when it suits your schedule.
 You can upgrade to include dining experiences or activities such as tickets to the Starflyer, Madame Tussauds Orlando, or SEA LIFE Orlando.(easy cancellation for full refund within 24 hours of ticket entry)